KQM-git/TCL/mechanics/combat/elemental-reactions/transformative-reactions.md

 Electro-Charged is a special Transformative reaction that breaks the normal convention of “one elemental aura on an enemy at a time."
 When an enemy is Electro-Charged, both the Hydro and Electro aura lies underneath the Electro-Charged status.
 It follows that when applying a third element, like Pyro, you can trigger **both** Vaporize and Overload in the same damage instance.
 Electro-Charged continues to tick every second until there is 0.5 seconds worth of Electro and Hydro aura remaining.
 For a more detailed description of Electro-Charged, refer to the [Evidence Vault.](https://library.keqingmains.com/evidence/mechanics/combat/elemental-reactions/transformative-reactions#electrocharged)

-* Electro-Charged can be extended by hitlag, presumably by extending the aura duration.
+* Electro-Charged duration can be extended by hitlag, presumably by extending the aura duration.
   * With an excessive amount of Hydro application and a lot of hitlag, 4 Electro-Charged procs are possible with only one application of Electro.
+* Electro-Charged ticks, however, are not affected by hitlag, and happen exactly every 60 frames.
 * Electro-Charged can spread to nearby targets if they have a Hydro aura, however, the chain lightning will trigger Electro-Charged damage without applying an elemental aura.
 * Electro-Charged, in combination with Heavy Hits, can stun a ruin guard similar to using an aimed shot on their weakpoint.
   * This is because both Electro-Charged and Heavy Hits deal a substantial amount of poise damage